jbottum/t5pat/langchain_markdown20.md

 As you can see, the model's performance can vary depending on the question type.
 This is to be expected.

-For our detailed review of the answers, let’s first examine the results of the flan-t5-xl model for knowledge retreival.
+Now, let's examine the results of the flan-t5-xl model, starting with the answers for knowledge retreival.

 ```
 Results for model google/flan-t5-xl